rameshpokharel21/CarInventory/README.md

 Overview:

-CarInventory is my capstone project for CODE:You 2024 January Software Development Path.
-It is C# based CRUD application that manages the invenotory for a car dealer.
+CarInventory is my capstone project for CODE:You 2024 January Software Development Pathway.
+It is C# based CRUD application that manages the inventory for a car dealer.

 Features Utilized: